react-navigation/react-navigation.github.io/docs/state-persistence.md

 This provided key will be used as the react native `AsyncStorage` key to save the JSON navigation state.

-### Dev Mode
+### Development Mode

-This feature is particularly save and desirable in dev mode.
+This feature is particularly save and desirable in development mode.
 You can enable it selectively using the following approach:

 ```js
 const AppNavigator = createStackNavigator({...});